prevwong/craft.js/packages/docs/docs/api/Canvas.md

 ## Reference
 ### Props
 <API items={[
-  ["is", "React.ElementType", "A map of the user components that will be used in the editor"], ["id", "String", "Required if the <Canvas /> is being used inside of a User Component"], ["...elementProps", "Object", "The props of the element specified in 'is'"], ]} />
+  ["is", "React.ElementType", "A map of User Components that will be used in the editor"], ["id", "String", "Required if the <Canvas /> is being used inside a User Component"], ["...elementProps", "Object", "The props of the element specified in 'is'"], ]} />